“Heimat Erde” – “Homeland Earth”: Four Lessons to Learn from The Loss of Local Composers

-The story of Gustav Lewi (1876 – 1941), also known as Gustav Leonhardt is even more perplexing.
+The story of the composer and pianist Gustav Lewi (1876 – 1941), also known as Gustav Leonhardt is even more perplexing.
 On the surface, we know that he was published and listed under both names in the Lexikon der Juden in der Musik.
 We assume he changed his name from Lewi to Leonhardt to draw attention away from his Jewish provenance.
 He was born in 1876 in Danzig (today, Polish Gdansk), where he appears to have received his earliest musical education.
 We need researchers to check the records of the local conservatories where we can only assume he acquired his earliest training.
 One thing is clear: he was an accomplished musician and was not self-taught.
 Nevertheless, it was not intended that he become a musician, but work in his uncle’s East Prussian tea exporting business.
 Music won out and in any case, the family eventually relocated from Danzig to Berlin.
 The subsequent living arrangement seemed more like an enormous flat-share with Gustav, his three sisters, Minna, Hedwig and Franziska along with Franziska’s husband Alfred.
 Later, Gustav would move into his own flat nearby, while a fourth sister, Rosa and her husband moved to a flat in the grandparents’ department store in Steglitz in 1904.

-When Hitler came to power, the family moved from central Berlin to Charlottenburg exept for the now widowed Rosa, who moved to Dahlem, a leafy outer-district of Berlin.
+When Hitler came to power, the family re-united and moved from central Berlin to Charlottenburg exept for the now widowed Rosa, who moved to Dahlem, a leafy outer-district of Berlin.
 By January 30th, 1933, Lewi would have been 56 years old.
 He and two of his sisters were unmarried.
 The sisters were very far from the concept of “old maids”.
 Minna Lewi was a successful artist still collected today.
 She painted landscapes and as the photo shows, she was also a sculptress.
 Hedwig had a doctorate in maths and worked under Max Planck at the University of Berlin.
 Another sister, Rosa, married and moved to England.
 Minna and Hedwig decided to commit suicide on their sister Rosa’s birthday, July 3.
 1942, rather than face deportation.
 Franziska and her non-Jewish husband were deported and died in Theresienstadt.